david68cu/pymiami_concurrency_talk_02_08_2020/README.md

     - Spin breaks out of the infinite cycle created by itertools
     - . spinner.join() Before returning result , the main loop stops and awaiting for spiner threads finishes.
     - result is returned and we print the Answer

-This is a simple case of Python pure Thread usage.But we should note teh following
+    The solution use a Class Signal to replace a Thread.Event().
+Our example here uses Thread Event

-    - We had to use an external class Signal to stop the Threads from outside
+This is a simple case of Python pure Thread usage.But we should note the following

     - As concurrent.future, we are using Threads ( :-) )
-    - if we need to wait for teh secondary Thread to finish we had to use a join() method on that thread
+    - if we need to wait for the secondary Thread to finish we had to use a join() method on that thread
     - Threat are created, but they do not start until we invoque spinner.start()
-    - We ca pass arguments to the function that runs in teh secondary thread:
+    - We can pass arguments to the function that runs in the secondary thread:
     ```python
         spinner = threading.Thread(target=spin,
                                args=('thinking!', done))